 There are two main rules when it comes to flying drones in Australia.

-Australia Wide Rules: These are a set of nationwide rules set by the CASA (Civil Aviation Safety Authority) – the government organization who make the laws for the skies above Australia.
+Australia Wide Rules: These are a set of nationwide rules set by the CASA (Civil Aviation Safety Authority) – the government organisation who make the laws for the skies above Australia.

 National Parks: Ruled individually by each state (and often just generally try to make life hard for everyone), the national parks authorities are responsible for the preservation and shared enjoyment of parks across their state.
 To make life more annoying, these rules are all different and change all the time.
 See below in this post for a list of the NP rules for each state.